eblairmckee/public-notes/BrownBag.md

 ```

 ### a more complex example
-`props` can be more than simple booleans.... can interpolate if/then logic
+`props` can be more than simple booleans.... can interpolate `if... then` logic

 ```javascript
 const Button = styled.button`